 Here you'll find profiles for Déda's Board Members.

-Geoff Sweeney is currently Director of Development with Birmingham Royal Ballet.
+Geoff Sweeney is the former Director of Development at Birmingham Royal Ballet.
 He has 15 years senior management experience, demonstrable success in strategic planning, leading fundraising teams and a track record of raising substantial donations for endowment funds, capital and revenue projects.
 Formerly Development Director of Derby Playhouse he raised the funds and led the project team for a complete front of house refurbishment and secured the theatre's largest ever sponsorship – the national award winning partnership with Egg Banking plc.
-In addition to his roles with Déda and Birmingham Royal Ballet, Geoff is also on the Executive Committee of the Remember a Charity campaign – a coalition of 140 of the UK’s favourite charities, who work together to encourage more people to consider leaving a charitable gift in their Will.
+Additionally, Geoff is also on the Executive Committee of the Remember a Charity campaign – a coalition of 140 of the UK’s favourite charities, who work together to encourage more people to consider leaving a charitable gift in their Will.

 Gary is a Director at Midlands Chartered Accountants and Business Advisors HSKS Greenhalgh and brings to the Déda board over 20 years experience of providing tailored and timely advice to businesses, with special attention to sector specific commerciality and tax saving opportunities.
 He has particular experience in working with businesses in the agricultural and hospitality sectors and is a member of HOSPA, an association for accounting professionals within the hospitality sector.

 A qualified Chartered Accountant, Gary is also a Director of Gresley FC.